Pompeo slams Biden admin for ‘failed’ Kabul strike, says military was under 'enormous' political pressure

 SANDERS CHARGES U.S. DRONE STRIKE THAT KILLED AFGHAN CHILDREN WAS ‘UNACCEPTABLE’

-Head of the U.S. Central Command Gen. Kenneth F. McKenzie Jr. announced Friday that it is unlikely any ISIS-K members were killed in the Kabul drone strike on August 29, which led to multiple civilian casualties.
+Head of the U.S. Central Command Gen. Kenneth F. McKenzie Jr., announced Friday that it is unlikely any ISIS-K members were killed in the Kabul drone strike on August 29, which led to multiple civilian casualties.

-According to U.S. officials, the strike on the vehicle, formerly believed to have been a threat that included bombs and that was operated by ISIS-K militants, took place after a suicide bombing at Kabul airport in Afghanistan killed 13 U.S. service members and civilians.
+According to U.S. officials, the strike on the vehicle, formerly believed to have been a threat that included bombs and that was operated by ISIS-K militants, took place after a suicide bombing at the Kabul airport in Afghanistan killed 13 U.S. service members and civilians.

 "It looks like they were in a rush," Pompeo told host Maria Bartiromo.
 "They were in a hurry."